Neuromodulation Influences Synchronization and Intrinsic Read-out: Results

-The top panel shows the development of $V_m$ over time.
-The middle panel shows the spike-train for each neuron with the mean ISI and its standard deviation; the total number of spikes is shown on the right.
-The bottom panel shows the input.
-The dots correspond to the spiking events for neuron 3 ($\mu_{IAs} = 1.5$).
-The resulting mean ISIs are 25, 37, and 45 ms. With a $\sigma^2$ of 6, 11, and 8, they are clearly distinguishable.
-This is also shown by the Gaussian distribution for the frequencies for each neuron type (Fig.~\ref{MSN-As1} (right)).
+We show how we can model gain as a stored intrinsic property, defined as the average spike rate in response to constant input (constant input in A / average spike rate in Hz).
+We used a full ion channel based model (the MSN model \cite{Scheler2014}), with variation in the slow A-type potassium channel (IAs).
+This ion channel was used as an example for the conductance-based model \cite{Scheler2014}.
+Neuromodulation often affects just one type of ion channel, and a total variations of 30-50\% in ion channel efficacy have been typically found.

-This model shows frequency-specificity as read-out of the density or relative contribution of the slow A-type potassium channel, indicated by the scaling factor $\mu_{IAs}$.
-To emphasize the conditional aspect of this behavior, we compare this result by stimulating the same neurons with highly correlated input (Fig.~\ref{MSN-As2}).
-Here we see a time-locked spike pattern which is expressed by similar mean ISIs, and an overlapping frequency distribution (Fig.~\ref{MSN-As2}, (right)).
+In Figure~\ref{fig:fig1}A, we show the response of individual, unconnected MSN model neurons with a scaling of $\mu_{\mbox{ IAs}} = 1.0, 1.3, 1.5$ to a noisy input signal, derived from simulations of neural activity as uncorrelated Poisson-distributed spiking.
+The top panel shows the development of the membrane potential, $V_{m}$, over time for all neurons.
+The middle panel shows the spike-train for each neuron with the mean interspike interval (ISI).
+The bottom panel shows the simulated synaptic input.
+The dots correspond to the spiking events for a single neuron 3 ($\mu_{\mbox{ IAs}} = 1.5$).
+The resulting mean ISIs are 25, 37, and 45 ms. With a standard deviation of 6, 11, and 8, they are clearly distinguishable.
+This is also shown by the Gaussian distribution for the mean ISIs for each neuron type (Figure~\ref{fig:fig1}B).